Figma IPO Countdown: It’s Time to Go Public

 We won’t get a fresh valuation estimate until Figma raises new private funds, leaks a private valuation to the press, or files for an IPO.

-Figma only recently abandoned its plans to be acquired by Adobe.
+Figma abandoned its plans to be acquired by Adobe in December 2023.
 IPO preparations were likely not a consideration as it was preparing for an acquisition.

 How to Buy Figma Stock

-Now that Figma and Adobe have abandoned their merger plans, investment opportunities may arise via pre-IPO investment platforms.
+Now that Figma and Adobe have abandoned their merger plans, investment opportunities have become available pre-IPO investment platforms.
+But not abundantly.

-In the meantime, investors can use the following outline to explore potential ways to buy Figma stock.
+In the meantime, investors can use the following outline to explore potential ways to buy Figma stock into the IPO and afterward.

-Figma private direct investment shares may become available if early investors or employees want to cash out.
+Figma private direct investment or SPV shares may become available if early investors or employees want to cash out.
 Stock owners are likely frustrated they didn’t get the payout from the merger.

-A few platforms have evolved to allow these individuals to fund stock options or liquidate holdings before the IPO.
+Though the company provided a liquidity event for employees in May 2024, a few platforms have evolved to allow individual stockholders to liquidate holdings before the IPO.

 Monitor these platforms for Figma share availability.